-It currently houses three telescopes on the same mounting: the original 25 cm refractor and small Schmidt camera as well as 30 cm reflector.
-When it was built by the Perkin-Elmer Corporation of New York, the glass objective lens of the 25.4 cm refracting telescope was the largest ever built in the western hemisphere.
+It currently houses three telescopes on the same mounting: the original 25.4 cm refractor and small Schmidt camera as well as 30 cm reflector.
+When it was built by the Perkin-Elmer Corporation of New York, the glass objective lens of the 25.4 cm refracting telescope was the largest ever to have been poured in the western hemisphere.
 Heretofore the glass of large North American refractors had always come from Germany, France or England.
 It should also be noted that when the famous Alvan Clark and Sons telescope makers of the U.S.A. closed their doors, their manufacturing facility was used by Perkin-Elmer, who are in this day and age most well known for having made the mirror for the Hubble Space Telescope.

 On Friday, October 25th, 1940, a bright sunny day, this observatory and its 25-centimeter refractor were dedicated in a ceremony held in front of the new building.
 The observatory was presented by Mrs. Frances Amelia Labatt Cronyn in memory of her husband (Hume Blake Cronyn) who had considerable interest in science even though he worked in the financial world as general manager of the Huron & Erie Savings and Loan Company (later to become the Canada Trust Company), and president of the Mutual Life Insurance Company.
 Elected in 1917 as a Member of Parliament, he helped establish the National Research Institute of which he remained a member until his death in 1933.
 This remarkable gift to Western cost $40,000, a considerable sum in those days.
 The telescope itself cost $7,500.